NOTES FROM THE FIELD: AFRICA

 NEXT STOP: UGANDA

-It was such a long and beautiful drive to northern Uganda.
-We followed the DRC border (Democratic Republic of Congo), right up to South Sudan.
+It was such a long and beautiful drive to southern Uganda.
+We followed the DRC border (Democratic Republic of Congo).
 It was worth the journey.
 Such beauty!
 There were water buffalo and zebra on the way and something interesting at every turn.

 Then we took a small plane, then drove as far as we could with a 4x4 vehicle, then we hiked over an hour straight up the mountain.
 Such a hard trek for the locals every single day to do the basic things – and an even harder trip when there is a medical emergency.